-Isoeugenol is a fragrance primarily used in perfumery, personal care products, over-the-counter medicines, and foods.
+Isoeugenol is a fragrance and flavoring primarily used in perfumery, personal care products, over-the-counter medicines, and foods.

-Skin contact with Isoeugenol is required for it to cause a rash.
-Discontinuation of exposure to products containing Isoeugenol should result in improvement and/or resolution of your dermatitis.
-By law, all products made in the US for topical use have the ingredients listed either on the product package or the box that contains it, so check the labeling of your skin care products for this ingredient.
-If there is no information, ask your pharmacist or call the company directly.
-At work, request a material safety data sheet (MSDS) to help identify potential sources of exposure.
+Skin contact with isoeugenol is required for it to cause a rash.
+Discontinuation of exposure to products containing isoeugenol should result in improvement and/or resolution of your dermatitis.
+By law, all products made in the U.S. for topical use have the ingredients listed either on the product package or the box that contains it, so check the labeling of your skin care products for this ingredient.
+If there is not enough information, ask your pharmacist or retailer or contact the manufacturer directly.
+At work, request a Safety Data Sheet (SDS) to help identify potential sources of exposure.